curious-attempt-bunny/4clojure-offline/README.md

 (conj [2 3 4] 1)
 ```

-Running `test.clj` results in each test case being echoed, along with what first form element evaluated to, and if the test passed:
+Running `test.clj` results in each test case being echoed, along with evaluation of the form containing the substition, and if the test passed:

 ```clojure
 "(= __ (conj '(2 3 4) 1))"